The Gabelle (2025)

 occupation.1

 with salt smugglers (Faux-Sauniers who were given the choice of fleeing Europe or facing time in prison.2 My ancestor, Pierre Dame, settled in Chambly, a small colony south of Montreal.
-I intend to create a fictitious voyage overlaid with the documents and the genealogical information I have gleaned thus far.
+I intend to create a fictitious voyage that is overlaid with the documents and genealogical information I have gathered thus far.
 (See below)

 1 Source: “Gabelle.”
 Wikiwand.
 Accessed September 30, 2024. https://www.wikiwand.com/en/articles/Gabelle

-2 Pierre Dame, my sixth great-grandfather, was born 31 August 1716 at Saint-Martin, Angre, Hainaut Belgium.
+2 Pierre Dame, my seventh great-grandfather, was born on 31 August 1716 at Saint-Martin, Angre, Hainaut, Belgium.

 Work Progression (Audio Drama)